microsoft/restler-fuzzer/docs/user-guide/ImprovingCoverage.md

 ## How to make updates to improve coverage

 Once the problem that causes a request to fail in the Test phase is identified, there are several places in the RESTler workflow that a fix can be made.
-The preferred way to fix any error is to fix the inputs to the 'compile' phase, namely the Swagger/OpenAPI specification or a configuration file (e.g., dictionary, annotations, or engine settings).
+The preferred way to fix any error is to fix the inputs to the 'compile' phase, namely the OpenAPI/Swagger specification or a configuration file (e.g., dictionary, annotations, or engine settings).
 The reason for this is that such fixes are likely to continue to work when unrelated parts of the API specification are modified, while patching the grammars manually will require maintaining those patches with every change to the API specification.

 **Preferred order of updates**

-1. Swagger Spec
+1. API specification
-   - Fix any obvious swagger issues first.
+   - Fix any obvious issues in the API specification first.
      For example, if response schemas are missing, RESTler will not be able to infer producer-consumer dependencies and you will see many 'fuzzstring' parameter values as a result.
+   - Add "links" to an OpenAPI v3 API specification to explicitly define producer-consumer dependencies between operations.
+     See [Links](Links.md) for more information.
 2. API Examples
    - Adding examples can help RESTler fill in required specific constants (i.e. "magic values")
 3. Custom Annotations